PhantomSDR/PhantomSDR/README.md

 ## Receiver list
 https://phantomsdr.github.io/servers

-Will be empty for a while until someone decides to host!

 ## Features
 - Web interface allowing many users (>100 on a good setup)
 - Common demodulation modes